svenwlive/PyConsole/README.md

 A console-kind Python 3 program.
 Mostly text-based.

-NOTE: I am Estonian, so programming in English might be a bit hard for me.
+- NOTE: I am Estonian, so programming in English might be a bit hard for me.

-NOTE 2: This program was written on Ubuntu.
+- NOTE 2: This program was written on Ubuntu.
 Please test the program in Windows by **yourself**.
 I might make a batch file for windows users later on.
+- NOTE 3: I am the only one currently working on this project.

 ## What you can do with this program